Hino Briska: FH series (1965–1968)

 When the Contessa entered its second generation, the Briska was also modified and received a larger 1251 cc engine with 55 PS.
 There was only a single bodystyle available of the second generation, but payload increased to 1 t.
 The new Briska appeared in April 1965.
 Hino entered into a partnership with Toyota in 1966, with Hino focusing on large commercial trucks and Toyota focusing on lighter vehicles.
 The four-speed manual transmission received synchronization only on the top three gears.
 15,036 Hino Briska 1300 were built; this does not include Toyota-badged cars.

 The second generation Briska continued to be built by Mitsui Seiki rather than by Hino themselves, until after the Toyota takeover.
 Toyota moved Briska production (with their own badges) from the Mitsui plant into Hino's own Hamura factory to replace the Contessa after it was discontinued in March 1967.

 As of 12 May 1967 and until the end of production in March 1968 the truck was sold as the Toyota Briska, using the model code GY10.
 The Toyota Briska received twin headlights and a slightly more powerful engine with 63 PS.
 The engine modifications had originally been developed for the Contessa but only the Toyota Briska ended up benefitting from them.
-Production of the Toyota Briska was limited to 10,000 units in a little under a year; The succeeding Hilux was built by Hino factories for Toyota while Hino's truck sales were still low.
+Production of the Toyota Briska totalled 10,000 units in a little under a year; the Hilux succeeded the Briska on Hino's production line while Hino's truck sales were still low.